What better time is there to start baking than for pun-filled opportunities like Valentine’s Day?

 Then paint on your green layer and leave to harden.

 For the happy little gift tag, I used my new ScanNCut machine which Brother kindly gave me to play with.
 This thing is a frickin life changer!
-If you’ve seen other posts on Craft Hunter, you’ll know I am partial to a bit of paper craft, but painstakingly cutting out intricate details is never fun for anyone so I’m SO excited for the possibilities now!
+If you’ve seen other posts on The DIY Adventures, you’ll know I am partial to a bit of paper craft, but painstakingly cutting out intricate details is never fun for anyone so I’m SO excited for the possibilities now!
 Definitely one of the best toys ever.
 I can’t wait to start cutting my own designs into fabric too.

 For this design I just used their in built letter shapes.
 On the little monitor screen, go “Pattern” then click the alphabet icon that you prefer.

 Type out your words, re-size them and arrange them to be in the correct position for your paper on the cutting mat.

 Pop your paper on the mat, press it down well, and press start on the cut and watch this bad boy work it’s magic.

 As you can see below I like to fasten the edges with some extra tape but it’s mostly just because I’m anal, it should stay in place fine 99% of the time.

 Then I just cut out the gift tag shape by hand around the letters.